bula21/mova21-orca/README.md

 ### Launch

 To launch the development environment there are two options.

-One by
+#### docker-compose

 ```
 cd project-dir
 docker-compose up
 ```

-or directly with the VisualStudio Code Dev Container extension.

-If you have started the containers, you can access a bash CLI from the running docker containers by executing the following command
+Once you have started the containers, you can access a CLI inside the running docker containers by executing the following command:

 ```
 docker-compose exec app ash